soapgaz/soapgaz/README.md

 i go by si or callie.
-read my info on strawpage or rentry.
+read my info on strawpage.